 What Are Pie Weights?

-What's the Difference Between Canned Pumpkin and Pumpkin Pie Filling?
+Exploring the Distinction: Canned Pumpkin vs. Pumpkin Pie Filling

 - Pumpkin Puree: Also known as canned pumpkin it’s cooked pumpkin with no additional flavorings.
 This is pumpkin in its purest form in the grocer, unless you make your own which I highly suggest.
 Keep reading for directions below!